Andreas-Menzel/ADDS-DJI-AndroidApp/README.md

 # ADDS-DJI-AndroidApp

-## An Integral Component of the Autonomous Drone Delivery System (ADDS)
+## Bridging the Gap: Direct DJI Drone Control for Seamless Integration with the ADDS project

 The ADDS-DJI-AndroidApp serves as a key component in the *Autonomous Drone Delivery System* project ecosystem, managing the